 The Community Wellness Worker teams with other members of the Health Staff to provide education and support to community members.
 Some of the past years event highlights include: Kids Expo, Youth Casino Night, National Suicide Prevention Day Events, Sister’s in Spirit Vigil and the Faceless Doll Project, physical fitness programs for youth up to adult and seniors.

-Alphonse is available to help clients and families struggling with addiction.
-Services are provided in a supportive, encouraging and confidential environment.
-This includes court diversions, referrals and cultural programs such as Fasting Camps and Community Sweats and Men’s Wellness.
+Addictions & Diversion Outreach Team is available to help clients and families struggling with addiction.
+Services are provided in a supportive, encouraging, and confidential environment.
+This includes court diversions, referrals, and cultural programs such as Fasting Camps and Community Sweats and Men’s Wellness.
 The goal of the Diversion program is to facilitate pre-charge diversion through the development of client healing plans.
-Services include client intakes, referrals, community service arrangements, advocacy and case management.
-Alphonse also facilitates RedPath Living Without Violence and Addictions Programs.
+Services include client intakes, referrals, community service arrangements, advocacy, and case management.
+The team also facilitates RedPath Living Without Violence, Addictions Programs, and RedPath for youth.

-School Mental Wellness Workers – Max Cryderman (secondary) and Gabriella Macdonald (Elementary)
+School Mental Wellness Workers – Max Cryderman (secondary) and Ashley Maness (Elementary)

 TRADITIONAL HEALING PROGRAM